Meet the Staff

 Dr. Sanford is Professor of Anthropology at Lehman College and The Gradute Center, City University of New York.
 She is the founding director of the Lehman Center for Human Rights and Peace Studies.
 She was a Visiting Scholar (2009-2010) at Columbia University’s Center for International Conflict Resolution and is an Affiliated Scholar at the Center for the Study of Genocide and Human Rights at Rutgers University.
 She chaired the American Anthropological Association’s Committee for Human Rights (2008-2009) and serves as a member of the Committee on the Prevention of Genocide for the International Association of Genocide Scholars.
 She serves as a pro bono expert to the Office of the Guatemalan Human Rights Ombudsman.
 She has served as Senior Research Fellow at the Institute on Violence and Survival, Virginia Foundation for the Humanities.
 She has also taught in the Department of Rural and Regional Development at the Pontificia Universidad Javeriana in Bogota, at Stanford University, and was a faculty member at the University of Notre Dame where she was also appointed Faculty Fellow at the Kroc Peace Studies Institute and the Kellogg Institute for International Studies.

 Cecilia is a doctoral student in Anthropology at the Graduate Center, City University of New York.
 She holds Master's degrees in Spanish and Anthropology from California State University, Los Angeles, where she received Excellence in Graduate Studies from both departments.

 In 2013, she became the recipient of a Chancellor's Doctoral Incentive Program award, a scholarship given to doctoral students who will pursue careers as university professors.
-She an adjunct lecturer in the Anthropology department at Queens College, CUNY.
+She an adjunct lecturer in the Anthropology Department at Lehman College, CUNY.